PRECISE/SMEDL/tests/README-tests.md

       git pull
       git submodule update --init

+- `docker/`: Contains the Dockerfile that can be used to build the GitLab CI/CD image

 - `README-test.md`: This file

 Note that there is no `__init__.py`.
 This directory is not a Python package.
 It